esl/MongooseIM/doc/open-extensions/muc_light.md

     <body></body>
 </message>
 ```

-hag88 has been kicked off the room and therefore gets only his own affiliation change of type 'none'
+`hag88` has been kicked off the room and therefore gets only their own affiliation change of type 'none'.

 ```xml
 <message from='coven@muclight.shakespeare.lit'
          to='hag88@shakespeare.lit'